Whiskey talk with Jim Beam

 But these are mere figures.
 The human touch is provided by this seventh-generation descendant of the founder whose face is pictured on every bottle of Jim Beam whiskey sold throughout the world.

-Fred Noe (52), (pronounced "no"), has such a strong Kentucky drawl that an Englishman needs to strain his ears to understand what he is saying.
+Fifty-two-year-old Fred Noe (pronounced no) has such a strong Kentucky drawl that an Englishman needs to strain his ears to understand what he is saying.
 But this captivating personality repays the effort by being immensely entertaining.
 Cheers!

 Yes, because I grew up in the business.
 In fact, I was born between two vats of bourbon!
 It’s part of my being and what’s in me.
 Bourbon is in my heart.
 It’s what our family does, and it was natural that I was going to follow in my father’s footsteps.